helsinova/ehwe/src/doc/manpage.md

 Usage: `version`

-Prints version information for host software and the current device.
+Prints version information for host software and the current adapter.